-In 2013, I had my first baby.
-I had a normal, healthy pregnancy.
+In 2013, I had my first baby after a normal, healthy pregnancy.
 I felt great and I was so proud of my new arrival.
-I imagined all the fun things we would do together like bringing her for walks, attending mother baby groups, baby yoga and so on.
-Things couldn’t get any better!
+Imagining all the fun things we would do together like bringing her for walks, attending mother baby groups, baby yoga and so on; Things couldn’t get any better!
 Well, that was until things started to take a U turn.

 I began to feel really unwell and suddenly all of the things I had envisaged us doing became huge hurdles.
-I began to notice unusual symptoms as early as six weeks after having my baby.
+Unusual symptoms began as early as six weeks after having my baby.
 I was in constant pain, had severe fatigue and I felt my entire posture had changed.
 My clothes didn’t sit the way they had previously.
 The shoulders were all too large now, which I found odd.

-I visited my GP several times who indicated these were all classic post pregnancy symptoms – fatigue, back and hip pain, ill-fitting clothes.
-I tried as much as I could to carry on normal day to day activities, like lifting the baby, making the bed, putting washing into the washing machine, carrying a light bag of groceries etc. I thought, do all new mothers feel like this?
+I visited my GP several times who indicated these were all classic post pregnancy symptoms.
+For example: fatigue, back and hip pain, ill-fitting clothes.
+On normal day to day activities, I would try to carry as much as I could.
+Including things like lifting the baby, making the bed, putting washing into the machine, carrying a shopping bag of.
+I thought, “do all new mothers feel like this?”
 I knew that this couldn’t be normal.

-It soon came to a head, when one afternoon, I simply sat on the couch while holding my baby and I felt a crushing sensation in my left hip, followed by a sharp persistent pain.
-Some time later, I stooped to pick up a towel from the bathroom floor, when I felt further crunching, again followed by severe pain.
+One afternoon, I sat on the couch holding my baby and I felt a crushing sensation in my left hip.
+This was followed by a sharp persistent pain.
+Later, I picked up a towel from the bathroom floor, when I felt further crunching, again followed by severe pain.
 Initially, I was embarrassed to admit such a pain was caused by these simple movements.
 I would have been more accepting had I been involved in an extreme sport accident or similar.
 Although I didn’t know it at the time, I had broken four bones in my back (fractured four vertebrae) and my left hip.

 It was at this point that I had lost my independence.
-As hard as it was to admit, I was no longer in a position to mind my precious new baby myself.
+As hard as it was to admit, I was no longer able to mind my precious, new baby myself.
 I could not be alone with her as I could no longer lift her and found basic movements painful.
-It broke my heart to see someone else pick her up when she needed attention, before she was passed to me.
+It broke my heart to see someone else pick her up when she needed attention, before being passed to me.
 I went from being completely independent to being dependent on help 24-7.